 The news took a run-of-the-mill announcement on the Camaro’s mid-life facelift and made it something exciting.
 GM handed out earplugs at the unveiling — a sign that some serious engine noise was about to occur.

 The Z/28 was last made in 2002, and is a racetrack-ready Camaro.
 The automaker wanted to make it exceptional, so they removed the regular Camaro engine and replaced it with the engine that lives in the C6 Corvette — a small-block 7.0 liter V8.
 That engine produces “at least 500 horsepower and 470 pound-feet of torque,” Chevy says.

 Even if it’s not as powerful as the current 580-horsepower ZL1 Camaro, Chevy made some other distinctive tweaks to make the Z/28 awesome: It’s 300 pounds lighter than the ZL1, making it a full three seconds faster per lap on the race track.

 The new car got some styling tweaks, which are aesthetic and improve aerodynamics, as well as some solid interior features, making the vehicle more safe for drivers while helping decrease premiums for basic auto insurance policies.
 Recaro racing seats are standard, as is the ZL1’s flat-bottomed steering wheel.
 The whole interior is finished in a matte-metallic finish called “Octane.”

-The Z/28, along with the recently redesigned C7 Corvette, is evidence that General Motors is undergoing a full-on muscle renaissance.
+The Z/28, along with the recently redesigned C7 Corvette, is evidence that General Motors is undergoing a full-on muscle renaissance, and you’ll feel safe as this is a question based car insurance.
 As the company gradually comes out from the under the watchful eye of the U.S. government and taxpayer base who have been clamoring for more fuel-efficient vehicles, the American automaker returns to offering a classic desire of the American car consumer: pure, unadulterated power.